 Fit Text to Frame makes sure the complete content of a Multiline Text will fit into a frame.
 This helps to ensure that text containing variables will not get cut off.
 To achieve this text size and all other properties like line height, indents, tabs, etc. will be reduced until the text is completly visible.
 Note that whitespace might exists afterwards at the bottom of the frame when no next line would fit in this space.
 Also text will not get enlarged Fit Text To Frame will only reduce the size.
 Fit Text to Frame works also for text flow frames by fitting the text into the complete text flow chain.
 Enable it for the first frame in the text flow chain.

-Fit Text to Frame has two modes:
+Fit Text to Frame has three modes:

 multi line This simply reduces the text size until it is completly fitting the frame.
 Example: